Role of overparametrization in quantum approximate optimization: Introduction

-Despite showing promise in improving VQA performance, reaching the overparametrization regime can often require circuit depth that exceed the capabilities of NISQ devices \cite{larocca2022diagnosing, larocca2023theory}.
-Moreover, such large circuit depths may hinder trainability by inducing barren plateaus in the cost landscape.
-Motivated by this, we study if overparametrization is (i) sufficient and (ii) necessary for attaining solutions with a high probability for a given problem and a variational ansatz.
-We accomplish this by investigating the relationship between the circuit overparametrization depth and the optimal depth --- depths required to achieve overparametrization and to find a solution to a given problem, respectively.
-In this work, we address this question with a focus on a special class of VQAs --- Quantum Approximate Optimization Algorithm (QAOA).
+We address this question with a focus on a special class of VQAs --- Quantum Approximate Optimization Algorithm (QAOA) \cite{Zhou2020, morales2020universality, lloyd2018quantum, akshay2021parameter, akshay2022circuit, Campos2021, rabinovich2022progress, dalzell2020many, Farhi2019a, Farhi2016}.
 It is an algorithm designed to solve combinatorial optimization problems on near-term quantum processors, utilizing a problem dependent ansatz.
-With long enough circuits, QAOA is known to approximate the adiabatic evolution, thus guaranteeing success \cite{farhi2001quantum, kadowaki1998quantum,boixo2014evidence}.
+With long enough circuits, QAOA is capable of approximating the adiabatic evolution, thus guaranteeing success \cite{farhi2001quantum, kadowaki1998quantum,boixo2014evidence}.
 However no such guarantee is known for intermediate depth QAOA sequences.
 Thus, establishing a relationship between the optimal QAOA depth and the overparametrization depth, may offer valuable insights into performance guarantees for QAOA in the intermediate depth regime.